Jakub112998/Masters-MEDIAPIPE/README.md

 # Masters-app
-This repository contains all code neccessary to perform analysis on human-object relation.
+This repository contains all the code created in the process of performing analysis on human-object relation.

 Data used:
 - ntu120